skycoin/bbs/WORKDIARY.md

 * **DONE** shows what has been implemented (split into days).

 ## TODO
+* Fix bug where we are unable to post to thread.

+## DONE

+### 2017 May 8
+* Posts need to be signed before posting.
 * Finish JSON API structure according to [specifications](https://paper.dropbox.com/doc/JSON-API-Specifications-S6BHC351LStxlgySl55M2).

-## DONE

 ### 2017 May 7
  * Add Thread to board and view board with threads implemented according to specifications.
 This includes access via JSON API.